zhuangchong/fluss/website/docs/table-design/table-types/pk-table.md

 );
 ```

-In the Fluss primary key table, each row of data has a unique primary key.
+In Fluss primary key table, each row of data has a unique primary key.
 If multiple entries with the same primary key are written to the Fluss primary key table, only the last entry will be retained.

 For [Partitioned PrimaryKey Table](table-design/data-distribution/partitioning.md), the primary key must contain the partition key.